Stape

 Access Logs - shows requests received by server GTM.
 It’s possible to filter access logs by date, client name, event name, status code, and request URL.

-In the screenshot below, I filtered requests claimed by the UA client.
+In the screenshot below, I filtered requests claimed by the GA4 client.
 To see a more detailed description of this log, click on the right side of the request.

 access logs server google tag manager